 A social media manager is authorized to design a plan that supports quick reply to queries and solve problems in a channelized manner.
 It also includes combating with negativity with positivity.

 When social media started there were less or no tools to measure the impact of a campaign.
 Later, the facebook and twitter developed an analytic tool to determine marketing initiatives on social media.
 Thereby, the only way to monitor the impact was to mindlessly track streams, posts, and pages.

 Today, the web is full of tools offering a detailed insight into campaign analytics.
 These analytic results not only depicts the campaign effectiveness while shows the customer behaviours.
 Therefore, an expert should be capable enough to suggest a best social media management tool that helps to measure what works and what doesn’t in real time.

 Just like with any creative campaign, one of the most important skill is to understand how to limit your spending in the most effective ways.
 Moreover, a social media expert should be able to plan social budgets for project longevity.

 A social media expert is a multi-tasker.
 They’ve to keep the management informed, team motivated, clients excited, and customers engaged.
 It’s an art of communication and leadership quality that will help you maintain your position.
 However, this also includes presentation skills (verbal and written).

 The next important trait is- Adaptability.
 A great social media expert is able to keep up with the trends.
 As you discover or spot something trending, being able to quickly adapt will be able to keep you ahead.
 For instance, the most engaging type of content has shifted from texts to images then to videos.

-A great manager is able to keep up with such trends and pick up required social media job skills like video designing, photoshop, and graphic designing.
+A great manager is able to keep up with such trends.
+As well as pick up required social media job skills like video designing, photoshop, and graphic designing.